dolphindb/api-java/README.md

 ##### 7.1.2 Save data in batches with `tableInsert`

-To save multiple records in batches, we can use `Arrays.asLIst` method to encapsulate multiple vectors in a List, then use function `tableInsert` to append to a table.
+To save multiple records in batches, we can use `Arrays.asLIst` method to encapsulate multiple vectors in a List, then use function `tableInsert` to append it to a table.

 ```
 public void test_save_TableInsert(List<String> strArray,List<Integer> intArray, List<Long> tsArray,List<Double> dblArray) throws IOException{